wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-1.md

 * To share the experience with other disaster communities within and outside the UK to facilitate mutual learning and solidarity

 ## Funder
-* Economic and Social Research Council (Impact Acceleration Account) & The Grenfell Foundation (2024-2025)
+* Economic and Social Research Council - Impact Acceleration Account (2024-2025) & The Grenfell Foundation (2024-2027)

 ## Team
 * **Wonyong Park**, University of Southampton (Principal Investigator) <br/>